-The majority of the population gets in touch with the health care sector in several occasions: as patients, policy makers, providers, taxpayers and as citizens.2 In what concerns the European Union member-states, a Eurobarometer survey showed that healthcare is seen as the 5th vital matter, being considered more essential than both housing and education.3According to the World Health Report of 2010, four out of ten causes that lead to inefficiencies in the health care sector are associated with pharmaceutical products: prices, quality, use and waste.
+The majority of the population gets in touch with the health care sector in several occasions: as patients, policy makers, providers, taxpayers and as citizens.3 In what concerns the European Union member-states, a Eurobarometer survey showed that healthcare is seen as the 5th vital matter, being considered more essential than both housing and education.4According to the World Health Report of 2010, four out of ten causes that lead to inefficiencies in the health care sector are associated with pharmaceutical products: prices, quality, use and waste.

-In May 2011, the Economic Adjustment Program for Portugal was settled, followed by the signing of the Memorandum of Understanding and the Loan Agreement.4 In line with the Memorandum of Understanding on Specific Economic Policy (MoU), Portugal needs to ensure a reduction in the public spending on pharmaceuticals of about 1% of GDP in 2013.5 Furthermore, Portugal has to develop its monitoring system of medical drugs.
+In May 2011, the Economic Adjustment Program for Portugal was settled, followed by the signing of the Memorandum of Understanding and the Loan Agreement.5 In line with the Memorandum of Understanding on Specific Economic Policy (MoU), Portugal needs to ensure a reduction in the public spending on pharmaceuticals of about 1% of GDP in 2013.6 Furthermore, Portugal has to develop its monitoring system of medical drugs.
 This includes a tougher assessment of each individual physician's prescriptions in what concerns volume and total value, regarding the prescription guidelines that were set.
-Therefore, feedback must be given to medical drugs.
+Therefore, feedback must be given to medical physicians on a regular basis, especially information concerning the most used and the costliest medical drugs.
 From August 2012 on, physicians working in Centro Hospitalar Central de Lisboa, the provider of this database, are given feedback on their expenditure in pharmaceuticals and the expenditure incurred by their colleagues.
 The unit price of each pharmaceutical product prescribed is not included.
 This feedback appears is each physician's intranet personal page, which requires a password.
 Physicians play an important role since they are the agents that decide which pharmaceutical product to prescribe, influencing the hospital's total expenditure.
+Therefore, given the aforementioned circumstances, it is important to study and identify physicians' prescription patterns.